Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 Once you list on Google Shopping, the product image plays a huge part in convincing buyers to choose your product among others.

-So you must make sure you are using images that clearly show what the product actually is.
+So you must make sure you use images that clearly show what the product is.
 This is especially important for products such as clothing and accessories, decoratives, tech products, toys, etc.

-Here are a couple of unique tactics you can follow that may help you stand out.
+Here are a couple of unique tactics you can follow that may help you stand out in Google merchant center optimization.

 The concept here is to use a gradient background with a mix of white and light grey to give a shaded feel at the back.
 This creates an unexpected classy impression of the product in the center.